imanabu/MithrilTypes-0.2-for-ts2.4/README.md

 	error TS2559: Type '<your controller>' has no properties in common with type 'Controller'.

+# How To Fix

+For now, fix this by hand with following;

+1. going to node_modules/@types/mithril
+2. Replace its index.d.ts with the one from this repo.

+Note if you'd probably want to change your `package.json` not to pull the official one.

 # If You Do Not Want to Bother With This

 Fortunately, there is a single line that's causing the WeakType for now.
 Comment out onunloaded? under the interface Controller as below.